These financial regulations govern the conduct of the financial transactions of the Council

 6.5 The RFO shall examine invoices in relation to arithmetic accuracy and shall analyse them to the appropriate expenditure heading.
 The Town Clerk shall take all steps to settle all invoices submitted, and which are in order, at the next available Council or Finance Committee Meeting.

-6.6 The Town Clerk shall have delegated authority to authorise the payment of items only in the following circumstances:
+6.6 Except where otherwise authorised the Town Clerk shall have delegated authority to authorise the payment of items only in the following circumstances:

 - If a payment is necessary to avoid a charge to interest under the Late Payment of Commercial Debts (Interest) Act 1998, or required under the Public Contracts Regulations 2015, and the due date for payment is before the next scheduled meeting of the Council or Finance Committee where the RFO certifies that there is no dispute or other reason to delay payment, the RFO may (notwithstanding para 6.3) take all steps necessary to settle such invoices provided that a list of such payments shall be submitted to the next appropriate meeting.